 Cortana looks for certain keywords—like a date and time, which suggests a possible appointment—and if she detects them in your email and text messages, this lets her provide personal assistant features.
 For example, you can click on a date and time suggested in an email to add it to your calendar.
 In addition, she can detect things that have tracking info, like flight information, to alert you if your flight is delayed.
 You can turn off detection of tracking info in emails (such as flight information) on your phone in Settings > Applications > Cortana, and clear the Detect tracking info, such as flights, in emails on your phone check box.
 Cortana doesn't look at S/MIME or IRM-protected messages.

 To provide personalized recommendations powered by Bing, Cortana collects data such as your calendar, contacts, geofence locations, and browse history ("Other Cortana data").
-When Cortana is on, the info you choose to put in her Notebook also syncs to the cloud to customize your experiences with other Microsoft apps and services, such as Bing or Bing apps and vice versa.
+When Cortana is on, the info you choose to put in her Notebook also syncs to the cloud to customize your experiences with other Microsoft apps and services, such as Bing or MSN apps and vice versa.
 The info from her Notebook that syncs includes interests and saved places.

 How interests work:

-- When you add an interest to Cortana's Notebook on the phone, and you sign in with that same Microsoft account on other Microsoft apps and services, you may see that interest personalize the services and apps you use, like the Bing Sports app and vice versa.
+- When you add an interest to Cortana's Notebook on the phone, and you sign in with that same Microsoft account on other Microsoft apps and services, you may see that interest personalize the services and apps you use, like the MSN Sports app and vice versa.

 - When you are asked whether something should be added as an interest, and you reject it, we will remember that this topic should not be used to personalize your experiences when you're signed in.